Watching Our Water Ways

 I recently cited some sketchy stories about this subject on Watching Our Water Ways.
 Now this U.S. News article has placed the issue into the appropriate context.
 If the prescribed dominoes begin to fall, international tensions will no doubt rise in this remote part of the Earth.

-One Response to “Arctic geopolitics explored in a U.S. News article”
+One thought on “Arctic geopolitics explored in a U.S. News article

 Take a look at this recent article about sea ice conditions way back then: